LeonFall3/LHL-statsModeling-priject/README.md

 (fill in your description and goals here)

 ## Process
 Used CityBikes API to pull bikes in Glasgow, Scotland.
-I saved that response in a local JSON which I then parsed into a dataframe.
-I chose to leave out the city and country data as they are needed.
+I saved that response in a JSON which I then parsed into a dataframe and later into a csv so I could access the data in other notebooks.
 ### (your step 2)

 ## Results